vanche93/watermeter/README.md

 # Software.
-You need to use mosquitto server, mqttwarn, perl and sqlite3.
+You may use an MQTT server to integrate into a home automation software.

 # Hardware.